danielpclark/rutie/README.md

 therefore it is recommended to implement any methods you want to re-use in Rust with functions outside of the `methods!` macro.
 You can simply call that new external method in the `methods!` macro when defining methods for Ruby to use.

+#### Handling exceptions raised from Ruby in Rust code

+If you're using any method that doesn't return a `Result<AnyObject, AnyException>` then any exception raised from the Ruby side will interfere with that Ruby thread and cause Rust to panic and stop.
+Ruby internally uses exceptions to effect the entire thread through an internal thread global value.
+To handle places where Ruby may raise an exception during Rust code execution you should use methods that are designed to handle that.

+* `VM::eval`
+* `Object.protect_send`
+* `Object.protect_public_send`

+If you are writing lower level code and want to work more directly with the internal Ruby exception you may use `VM::protect` and read the source code for `Object.protect_send` to see how it's done.

 ## Additional Project History